 Under the Gevokizumab License Agreement, the Company received total consideration of \$30.0 million for the license and rights granted to Novartis.
-Of the total consideration, \$15.7 million was paid in cash and \$14.3 million (equal to €12.0 million) was paid by Novartis Institutes for BioMedical Research, Inc. ("NIBR"), on behalf of the Company, to settle the Company's outstanding debt with Les Laboratories Servier ("Servier") (the "Servier Loan").
-In addition, NIBR extended the maturity date on the Company's debt to Novartis.
-The Company also received \$5.0 million cash related to the sale of539,131 shares of the Company's common stock, at a purchase price of \$9.2742 per share.
+Of the total consideration, \$15.7 million was paid in cash and \$14.3 million (equal to \$12.0 million) was paid by Novartis, on behalf of the Company, to settle the Company's outstanding debt with Les Laboratories Servier ("Servier") (the "Servier Loan").
+In addition, Novartis extended the maturity date on the Company's debt to Novartis.
+The Company also received \$5.0 million cash related to the sale of 539,131 shares of the Company's common stock, at a purchase price of \$9.2742 per share.
 The fair market value of the common stock issued to Novartis was \$4.8 million, based on the closing stock price of \$8.93 per share on August 24, 2017, resulting in a \$0.2 million premium paid to the Company.